roomacarthur/pcr/README.md

    - Bland yet effective styling.
    - All Links functional
    - CRUD functionality available on all content.
-   - Ability to post code snippits.
+   - Ability to post code snippets.

 Future releases of PCR may include the following: